angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/index.md

 <!-- truncate -->

-Building a high level, usable language that transpiles to brainfuck is a useless project on itself; it is great, however, for learning language programming and crafting tools for dealing with less than ideal environments.
-I believe the approach I've taken to make this possible may be of use for solving real world problems.
+Building a high-level, usable language that transpiles to brainfuck is a useless project on its own; it is great, however, for learning language design and creating tools to handle less-than-ideal environments.
+I believe the approach I've taken to make this possible may be useful for solving real-world problems.

 ## Let's Talk About Brainfuck

-Brainfuck is a (in)famously hard language to program with, however, it is surprisingly easy to learn.
+Brainfuck is an (in)famously difficult language to program with; however, it is surprisingly easy to learn.
 Luckily, you don't have to become an expert, I certainly didn't!

 ### Brainfuck Primer